Skip to Main Content

 Which reference management software is most suited for managing legal references and outputting citations and bibliographies in the OSCOLA style?

-• Zoterobib is a very simple site that is quick to get started with and can OSCOLA references in footnote or bibliography format.
+• Zoterobib is a very simple site that is quick to get started with and can create OSCOLA references in footnote or bibliography format.
 This is ideal for when you need to create a one-off bibliography for an essay but for longer-term use, Zotero might be more suitable.

 • For a brief comparison between the two softwares, see the Zoterobib FAQs